 Students who enter after classes have begun are at a disadvantage and are responsible for all work prior to their entrance.
 Classes missed due to late registration or by adding/dropping courses will be considered as absences and will be deducted from the total hours of absence allowable for each course.

-Students are not considered registered until all procedures have been completed by established deadlines, including payment of tuition, fees, and other financial obligations.
+Students are not considered enrolled until all procedures have been completed by established deadlines, including payment of tuition, fees, and other financial obligations.

 Courses may be repeated as deemed necessary by students.
 When a course is repeated, a "R" notation is made on the transcript.
 The last grade is considered in computing the cumulative grade point average to meet graduation requirements.
 A student who receives a passing grade of A, B, or C in a course and re-enrolls for a third time must submit a written statement of the reason for re-enrolling.
 This written statement will be maintained in the Student Services Office.
 Career & College Promise students may only repeat courses where they earned a grade of D, F, or W. Auditing students may repeat courses without written permission.